lipanski/lipanski.github.io/posts/wake-up-on-usb.md

 tail /sys/bus/usb/devices/*/idProduct | grep -B1 c52b
 ```

-This will print out the contents of every `idVendor` and `idProduct` file inside the `/sys/bus/usb/devices` subdirectories that matches the given vendor and product IDs, including the full path of the file that contains them.

-Look for the subdirectory name that matches both.
+Look for the subdirectory name where **both** the vendor and the product ID match.
 In my case, it was `/sys/bus/usb/devices/1-2.1`.

 The final step is to **enable waking up from stand-by**: